gman8a/beamer/README.md

 # beamer
 Solve structural beams for moments and shears

-You can run beamer at this URL: http://174.83.15.115:8090/civilsoft/html/beamer.html
+You can run Beamer at this URL: http://174.83.15.115:8090/civilsoft/html/beamer.html

 SAMPLE INPUT DATA